lzl124631x/LeetCode/leetcode/1977. Number of Ways to Separate Numbers/README.md

 Let `SUM[i][j] = sum( dp[k][i-1] | max(0, 2*i-j) <= k < i )`.

 We can see that for a specific `i`, when `j` increases, the left bound of `k`'s range decreases while right bound stays the same.
-So we optimize it using prefix sum.
+So we optimize it using suffix sum.

 ```
 SUM[i][j-1] =                  dp[2*i-j+1][i-1] + dp[2*i-j+2][i-1] + ... + dp[i-1][i-1]